belle2/basf2/online_book/basf2/various_additions.rst

    As so, make sure to include it **after** you have performed all the other cuts in your analysis.

-.. admonition:: Extra excercises
+.. admonition:: Extra exercises
-   :class: excercise stacked
+   :class: exercise stacked

    * Remove the ``numBest`` parameter from the `rankByHighest` function, and store both the ``random`` and  the ``extraInfo(random_rank)`` variables.
      You can, and probably should, use aliases for this.
-     Make sure that the ranking is working properly by plotting one variable against the other for events with more than one candidate (the number of candidates for a certain event is stored authomatically when performing a reconstruction.
+     Make sure that the ranking is working properly by plotting one variable against the other for events with more than one candidate (the number of candidates for a certain event is stored automatically when performing a reconstruction.
      Take a look at the output root file in order to find how is this variable named).
    * Can you think of a good variable to rank our B mesons?
 Try to select